zwang695/alexa-skills-list/skills/B01AYJQ9QK/README.md

 * *Alexa, ask Uber to get me a car.*

-NOTE: In order to use this skill, you will need to link your Uber account to Alexa and add your Alexa device?s location in the Alexa app.
-To add your device?s location, go to the ?Settings? menu in the Alexa app, choose the device (for example, John?s Echo) you want the Uber to arrive at, and then add your address in the ?Device Location? section.
+NOTE: In order to use this skill, you will need to link your Uber account to Alexa and add your Alexa device’s location in the Alexa app.
+To add your device’s location, go to the “Settings” menu in the Alexa app, choose the device (for example, John’s Echo) you want the Uber to arrive at, and then add your address in the “Device Location” section.
 Switch between your Amazon Household profiles to request a ride from different Uber accounts.

 Supported Uber Services: UberX, UberBlack, UberSUV, UberXL, UberSelect

 Description: Get a reliable ride in minutes with the Uber skill.
-Simply state, ?Alexa ask Uber for a ride? and the supported ride of your choice will be there in minutes.
+Simply state, “Alexa ask Uber for a ride” and the supported ride of your choice will be there in minutes.
 From low-cost to premium, every ride option feels like an upgrade to the everyday.
-If you would like a different car type, you can say things like ?Alexa, ask Uber to order an UberBlack.?
+If you would like a different car type, you can say things like “Alexa, ask Uber to order an UberBlack.”
 You can also ask for a ride status, or cancel your ride.

 ***